cockroachdb/docs/v20.1/authorization.md

 #### Role admin

-A `role admin` is a member of the role that's allowed to modify role membership.
-To create a `role admin`, use [`WITH ADMIN OPTION`](https://www.cockroachlabs.com/docs/stable/grant-roles.html#grant-the-admin-option).
+A `role admin` is a member of the role that's allowed to grant or revoke role membership to other users for that specific role.
+To create a `role admin`, use [`WITH ADMIN OPTION`](grant-roles.html#grant-the-admin-option).

-{{site.data.alerts.callout_info}}
+{{site.data.alerts.callout_success}}
 The terms “`admin` role” and “`role admin`” can be confusing.
-Assign the `admin` role to a SQL user if you want the user to have privileges across cluster.
+Assign the `admin` role to a SQL user if you want the user to have privileges across the cluster.
 Make a SQL user the `role admin` if you want to limit the user’s privileges to its current role, but with an option to grant or revoke role membership to other users.
 {{site.data.alerts.end}}

 #### Direct member